wiljunior146/ChatHub-NestJs/README.md

 We set stopAtFirstError as true so it won't proceed if the first validation fails and to avoid checking again in another validation.

-Like if it is empty we will not proceed to checking if it a string or it's match the user's current password.
+Like if it is empty we will not proceed to checking if it's a string.

 IE: